dotnet/csharpstandard/standard/classes.md

 A *finalizer_declaration* may include a set of *attributes* ([§22](attributes.md#22-attributes)).

-The *identifier* of a *finalizer_declarator* shall name the class in which the finalizer is declared.
+The *Identifier* of a *finalizer_declarator* shall name the class in which the finalizer is declared.
 If any other name is specified, a compile-time error occurs.

 When a finalizer declaration includes an `extern` modifier, the finalizer is said to be an ***external finalizer***.
 Because an external finalizer declaration provides no actual implementation, its *finalizer_body* consists of a semicolon.
 For all other finalizers, the *finalizer_body* consists of a *block*, which specifies the statements to execute in order to finalize an instance of the class.
 A *finalizer_body* corresponds exactly to the *method_body* of an instance method with a `void` return type ([§15.6.11](classes.md#15611-method-body)).